 Qualitative data have been collected while conducting the study through direct observation and notetaking and at a follow up interview after the completion of the session (see Section 4.2).
 All the participants commented that the virtual experience was interesting, and they would like to have similar experiences in the future as also that they were engaged and remained focused throughout the experience.
-They also pointed out that it was in general a comfortable experience with only a few of participants commenting that they felt a bit dizzy at some point when experiencing locomotion.
+They also pointed out that it was in general, a comfortable experience with only a few of participants commenting that they felt a bit dizzy at some point when experiencing locomotion.
 In general, the participants commented that they would prefer to have a better quality of video, which was expected as the camera resolution used for the creation of the video resources was low.
-Some participants commented also on the position of the UI text panels by stating that the multiple-choice question elements where cutting out the view from the fountains.
+Some participants commented also on the position of the UI text panels by stating that the multiple-choice question elements were cutting out the view from the fountains.

 A significant number of the participants suggested that they would prefer a more relaxed experience of increased realism by using more human actors in different stages of the game.
-In addition, they suggested creating short walking simulations with intermediate tasks to feel like there were exploring the area at their own pace and feel more like truly walking in the streets of the historical city center.
+In addition, they suggested creating short walking simulations with intermediate tasks to feel like they were exploring the area at their own pace and feel more like truly walking in the streets of the historical city centre.
 Some of the participants also pointed out that they would like to be able to find clues that could help them in finding the right answer to the questions addressed and also that this could lead to an effective educational solution that they would enjoy.

-7. Design guidelines
+7 Design guidelines

 The interpretation of the outcomes of this study allowed the formation of a set of preliminary assumptions on the effectiveness towards engagement and immersion of the design techniques integrated at 360° immersive Cultural Heritage video applications.
 Those assumptions could be generalizable to other forms of immersive video virtual tour applications.
 In order to effectively integrate those techniques, a set of design guidelines (DGs) outlined below is proposed.
-Those DGs are presented in three parts (see Table 6): requirement/observation; design guideline; application example, following a model suggested that DGs need to be precise and providing examples of use in order to reduce the chances of the guideline being too vague, or conflicting (Reisner, 1987; Economou, 2001).
-The DGs are grouped per immersive video design aspect.
+Those DGs are presented in three parts (see Table 6): requirement/observation; design guideline; application example, following a model suggested that DGs need to be precise and providing